 What do you notice about the milk in the three bowls?

-- Has the milk in all the three bowls changed into curd? - Which has not changed into curd?
-Why?
+Has the milk in all the three bowls changed into curd?
+If not, which has not changed into curd?

 Compare bowls 1 and 2, and bowls 2 and 3 separately and try to answer the following questions: